thoughtbot/humid/README.md

 ### Puma

 `mini_racer` is thread safe, but not fork safe.
 To use with web servers that employ forking, use `Humid.create_context` only on forked processes.
+On production, There should be no context created on the master process.

 ```ruby
 # Puma